elizacodes/Portfolio/README.md

 ## Professional Experience

 Around August 2022, I started a data science internship at Bank of America as a quantitative analyst intern.
-I was able to get experience in data/feature engineering, Python programming, data science libraries, and utilizing machine learning algorithms with data pre-processing.
-In January 2023, I converted from my internship to be a full-time quantitative analyst for the data science team within my department.
+I received experience in data/feature engineering, Python programming, data science libraries, and utilizing machine learning algorithms with data pre-processing.
+In January 2023, I converted from my internship to a full-time quantitative analyst for the data science team within my department.
+Around April 2023, I moved teams to switch over to model governance and data analysis for AI/ML model development.
+I maintained governance for these models in-house prior to my team, cleaned and processed data for exploratory data analysis, and I am currently in the process of developing SQL queries for all 24 in-house models.

 ## Education